dangoslen/dangoslen-me-site/content/blog/the-technical-debt-snowball.md

 If someone has too much personal debt, they eventually lose their house or car, and they might even have to declare bankruptcy.
 Too much debt becomes a burden that weighs them down and keeps them from moving forward.

 In software, this looks like never shipping features, constant bugs creating frustrated customers, and excess maintenance costs that cause developers to leave.
+Bankruptcy for a software team looks like a lot burnout.

 As engineers, we have to be vigilant about tracking, paying down, and using technical debt strategically.
 For many teams, this likely starts with admitting there is a good chunk of debt to pay down.